Dr. Tim Cloyd's Inauguration Speech

 We teach students to critically and analytically evaluate arguments and the sources of information, to outsmart algorithms that feed into confirmation bias, and to understand that thoughtful consideration is not resentment, anger, and political correctness.

-Drury as a community and an institutuion embodies virtue and virtuosity.
+Drury as a community and an institution embodies virtue and virtuosity.
 This is why we believe that “a university must be a place where the free expression of diverse ideas is the first and most sacred principle, even when those viewpoints are perceived as challenging, unwelcome or even offensive.”
 In the last 16 months I have fielded calls from people on the left not liking that someone on the right is speaking on campus and I have received calls from people on the right not liking that someone from the left is speaking on campus.
-In responding I have asked myself really are we all becoming snowflaks!
+In responding I have asked myself really are we all becoming snowflakes!

 Another issue we help students confront is the reality that no worldview is completely pure or exclusively virtuous.
 We help students balance with an understanding of our human frailty, our limited nature, and inability to know the whole truth.